Download a free trial to find out which Altium software best suits your needs

 Figure 2: The Customizing Editor has choices specific to the editor being customized.

-It is often useful to map the shortcut keys of the editor to features which may be more intuitive to the individual.
-This can also be useful when transitioning from another EDA tool to Altium Designer.
+Mapping the shortcut keys of the PCB design software package to features which may be more intuitive to the individual.
+This can also be useful when transitioning from a previous PCB design program or another EDA tool to Altium Designer.
 The shortcut keys may be mapped to coincide with the familiar features of a former tool.
 Once the Customizing PCB Editor dialog is open a new toolbar icon appears titled PCB Shortcuts with a dropdown menu structure, as seen in Figure 3.

 Figure 3: From the Customizing PCB Editor, click PCB Shortcuts.